-There are five major and two minor trails in the Great Woods, plus several unmarked trails.
+There are five major and three minor trails in the Great Woods,

 Accessed from the Oak Street entrance are:

-The “Scott/Goyea Trail” , marked in orange, is a 0.93 mile trail which starts at the Oak Street parking lot, meanders through the Scott/Goyea conservation area, and returns, via the red marked trail, to the Oak Street main entrance.
+The “Scott/Goyea Trail”, marked in orange, is a 0.93 mile trail which starts at the Oak Street entrance parking lot, meanders through the Scott/Goyea conservation area, and returns, via the red marked trail, to the Oak Street main entrance.

-The “Codding Farm Trail’, marked in green, is 1.33 miles.
-This trail branches off from the red trail and ends at the railroad tracks.
-The Codding Farm site can be accessed from this trail.
+The “Codding Farm Trail”, marked in green, is 1.33 miles.
+This trail branches off from the red trail, and ends at the railroad tracks.
+The Codding Farm site can be accessed from this trial.

 The “Chase Trail” (white) runs from the green trail to the red tail near the Great Brook.